ErfanRasti/arch-setup/docs/11_appearance/1_themes.md

 sudo pacman -S gnome-themes-extra
 ```

 This package provides some extra themes including `Adwaita-dark` for legacy applications and also high contrast themes.
+TThese themes can be used on `gnome-tweaks` on the appearance tab.
+They aren't that pretty but they are useful for some applications.

 ### WhiteSur